 Jarred Spaghetti Sauce – I have a basic marinara sauce I like to use, but I also reach for the jarred stuff.
 I like to seek out brands with minimal sugar added.

 It's amazing to see how much sugar is added to our food when you look for it!

-Pastas – At minimum, spaghetti and macaroni noodles, athough I also like to keep orzo, lasagna and bow ties or penne on hand.
+Pastas – At minimum, spaghetti and macaroni noodles, although I also like to keep orzo, lasagna and bow ties or penne on hand.
 Have macaroni noodles?
 Try making homemade beefaroni!

 Oils & Vinegars – The two I use most are olive oil and vegetable oil.

 Also, I keep a variety of vinegars.
 Red wine vinegar, balsamic vinegar, apple cider vinegar (the ones with labeled “with the mother” are best, in my opinion) and plain old white vinegar are always in my pantry.